SuperDARNCanada/borealis/docs/source/config_options.rst

 #.
 One of your main array antennas is not working properly (broken coax, blown lightning arrestor,
    etc)

-    The rx and tx flags for the associated N200 should be set to false.
-This will disable the receive and transmit channels, and stop the N200s from collecting samples from that antenna.
-    Note: If the N200 is also connected to an interferometer antenna, the interferometer antenna will also have to be disconnected by setting rx_int to false, or moving it to a different N200.
+    The N200(s) with RX and TX channels connected to that antenna should have those channels set to ``""``.
+    This will disable transmission and reception on the antenna, while preserving the correct phasing for beamforming on other channels.

 #.
 One of your interferometer array antennas is not working properly (broken coax, blown lightning
    arrestor, etc)

-    The rx_int flag for the associated N200 should be set to false.
-This will disable the interferometer receive channel for that antenna, and stop the N200s from collecting samples from that antenna.
+    The N200 with an RX channel connected to that antenna should have that channel set to ``""``.
+    This will disable reception from the antenna, while preserving the correct phasing for beamforming data from other channels.

 #.
 One of your transmitter's transmit paths is not working, but the receive path is still working
    properly

-    The tx flag for the associated N200 should be set to false.
-This will disable the transmission channel on the bad transmit path. **Note: This configuration does not work with the current iteration of Borealis**
+    The ``tx_channel_0`` field for the associated N200 should be set to ``""``.
+This will disable the transmission channel on the bad transmit path.

 #.
 One of your transmitter's receive paths is not working, but the transmit path is still working
    properly

-    The rx flag for the associated N200 should be set to false.
-This will disable the receive channel on the bad receive path. **Note: This configuration does not work with the current iteration of Borealis**
+    The ``rx_channel_#`` flag for the associated N200 should be set to ``""``.
+This will disable the receive channel on the bad receive path.

 #.
 One of your transmitters is not working at all

-    The rx and tx flags for the N200 connected to the non-working transmitter should both be set to false.
-This will disable the transmit and receive channels for that transmitter.
+    Ensure that no N200s have a channel set to use that corresponding antenna.
+For example, if the transmitter for antenna 7 of the main array is broken, make sure no ``rx_channel_#`` or ``tx_channel_0`` fields are set to ``"m7"``.

 #.
 One of your N200s is not working properly and you've inserted the spare N200

-    Add an entry for the replacement N200, and copy rx, tx, rx_int, main_antenna, and interferometer_antenna from the broken N200.
-Set all the flags for the broken N200 to false, and set main_antenna and interferometer_antenna to empty strings to deactivate the N200.
-The entry for the broken N200 can be left in the config file for future use, as the code will ignore the broken N200 and replace it with the new one.
+    Add an entry for the replacement N200, and copy ``rx_channel_0``, ``rx_channel_1``, and ``tx_channel_0``
+    fields from the broken N200.
+Make sure that the cables are transferred over, and verify that the cabling matches with the antennas specified for each channel.
+The configuration for the broken N200 can be set to ``""`` for each channel.
+If all channels are set to ``""``, the N200 is ignored.

 #.
 One of your N200s is not working properly but you're located remotely and cannot insert the spare
    N200

     This particular N200 will have to be deactivated.
-To do this, set all flags to false (tx, rx, and rx_int).
+To do this, set all channel fields to ``""``.

 #.
 You have a non-standard array

     One example of a non-standard array would be a different number of interferometer antennas than four.
 To implement this, modify the individual N200 entries to specify which N200s are connected to interferometer antennas.
-Additionally, set the main and interferometer antenna count parameters to the number of physical antennas in the array.
+Additionally, set the main and interferometer antenna count parameters to the number of physical antennas in each array.

 #.
 You want to change the location of ATR signals on the daughterboards